Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 Wi-Fi Connection

-In order to use our Westminster Walking Tour Map Links that we share for each sight, you will need an internet connection.
+In order to use our Westminster Walking Tour Map Links that we share for each sight, you will need connectivity.

-Many phone providers allow travelers to adjust data packages for international plans.
-However, we recommend travelers invest in a Pocket WiFi Device.
-We use the GlocalMe device – and would literally be lost without it!
+Many phone providers allow travelers to adjust data for international trips.
+However, we recommend investing in a Pocket WiFi Device – like the GlocalMe.
+We would literally be lost without it!

-It’s important to have a good day pack for your city exploration.
-I carry a Timbuk2 Messenger Bag, which isn’t specifically designed for travel, but I think it is perfect for city sightseeing!
+It’s also important to have a good day bag for your outing.
+We carry these small backpacks, which work perfect for us.
 Looking for a different style?
-Try the traveler bags made by Travelon
+Take a look at the traveler bags made by Travelon

 The weather in London is notoriously rainy!
 Be prepared for foul weather with a travel umbrella or packable raincoat